The following terms and conditions refer to Areca Design Limited ("The Agency") and its relationship with its clients and potential clients.

 1.3.6.
 All work completed after project inception will be billed as it is completed.

 1.3.7.
 If the Agency incurs any costs as a result of the Client’s neglect or default, the Agency may charge those costs to the Client in addition to the contract price.

 1.3.8.
-The Client shall pay for any preliminary work which is produced at his/her request, whether experimentally or otherwise.
+The Client shall pay for any preliminary work, research and development, concept work, which is produced at his/her request, whether experimentally or otherwise.
+The Client agrees that any preliminary work, research and development, concept work, whether eperimentally or otherwise does not constitute a project, elements of this preliminary work may or may not be used by the Agency in a fully commissioned project.
 A 50% rejection fee is applicable on all designs executed by the Agency should the Client cancel their contract/order.

 1.3.9.
 When payment is overdue, the Agency may suspend work, service and/or delivery without notice and without prejudice to any other legal remedy until due payment has been made.
 Furthermore, any work started but incomplete may be suspended and payment therefore becomes immediately due and payable, notwithstanding anything expressed herein, and any monies in respect of.

 1.3.10.
 The Agency may require payment in advance, or a deposit of at least 50% of the quote/estimate total prior to instigating work on an order, particularly but not limited to the following situations: new clients; clients with a poor payment history; large, lengthy or complex projects.
 Where a deposit is required, the balance shall be due upon completion of the work, unless otherwise agreed in writing in advance.